xiangxiangzhuyi/Organelle-State-Analysis-Tool/README.md

 To get help, please implement
 >> help batch_process

-For more detailed information about our tool, please wait our paper "....".
+For more detailed information about our tool, please wait for our paper "....".

 If you use this tool in your article, please cite our paper in the following format